hundredrabbits/thebook/north_pacific_logbook.md

 I made *chocolate cake* (see recipes) today, a request from Devine.
 I prepared it on the stove top in our cast-iron pan with a heavy lid, let it bake for 15 minutes and let it cool with the lid on.
 It baked wonderfully.

-Life aboard is quiet today, Devine is reading The art of UNIX programming.
-We should have left with more books.
-Golden Apples Of The Sun is great to read, we went through 3 shorts this morning.
+Life aboard is quiet today, Devine is reading *The Art of UNIX Programming*.
+We should have left with more books. *Golden Apples of the Sun* is great to read, we went through 3 shorts this morning.
 Ray Bradbury has a fun writing style.
 In one short called *The Murderer*, a man is jailed after killing a variety of noise-producing devices, being fed up with it and wishing for a quieter world.
 That struck a chord.
-In a noisy world, people don't have the mind space to reflect on what matters.
+In a noisy world, cluttered with tech and distractions, people don't have the mind space to reflect on what matters.

+In her book *How to do Nothing*, Jenny Odell suggests ways to protect ourselves from the companies seeking to capitalize on our attention.
+We have to adopt a protective stance toward ourselves, each other, and whatever is left of what makes us human: "I’m suggesting that we protect our spaces and our time for non-instrumental, non-commercial activity and thought, for maintenance, for care, for conviviality.
+And I’m suggesting that we fiercely protect our human animality against all technologies that actively ignore and disdain the body, the bodies of others, and the body of the landscape that we inhabit."

 ##### 1600
 Devine makes *cornpone* (see recipes) and serves it with some kimchi.
 It's a very good, filling and simple meal.
 I like it a lot!
 Cornmeal is a humble ingredient, one that I've come to love over the years.
 It is cheap to buy, versatile and it lasts a long, long time.